Honey Butter Dinner Rolls

 Honey Butter Dinner Roll with honey butter spread inside

 These Honey Butter Dinner Rolls are adapted from my Brioche Dinner Rolls recipe.
-They're made with a brioche dough.
+They're made with a soft brioche dough, and topped with a delicious honey butter.
 They're buttery, soft, fluffy, and sweetened with honey.
-They're elevated with a homemade honey butter that you'll want to slather on everything!
-These rolls would be perfect for your next holiday gathering, like Thanksgiving!
+The homemade honey butter takes them over the top, and you'll want to slather it on everything!
+And if you prefer something savory, you can skip the honey and brush the warm rolls with Garlic Herb Butter instead.
+These rolls would be perfect for your next holiday gathering, like Thanksgiving, and would go great with a side of Roasted Brussels Sprouts and Sweet Potatoes.

 Jump to: